filipopper/GitDummie/README.md

 +git branch --set-upstream-to=origin/master master ->link the origin/master (remote) branch to the local master branch(while on master) git pull = git pull origin master.
 ```
+# Optional (it will make many things easier for you)

 ```diff
 @@ git config --global color.ui true  ->automatically colorize most of the output it displays. @@